MatthewBieda/VKEngine/README.md

 - **Bindless Textures**
   Uses descriptor indexing to give shaders direct access to large arrays of textures, eliminating the need to bind textures individually per draw call.

 - **Frustum Culling**
-  Cull all objects that are not currently within the camera frustum in order to massively improve rendering efficiency.
+  High-performance visibility culling using multithreading, SIMD intrinsics & fast AABB transformations to massively improve rendering efficiency.

 - **3D Audio**
   Easy to use 2D and 3D Audio API provided by the SoLoud library.